 I add the cup of Italian dressing and the rest of the dressing ingredients to a glass measuring cup and just mix the dressing right in the cup so it’s easier to pour on the salad.

-This rotini pasta salad is best served chilled, but if you don’t have time, you can make the pasta ahead of time, put it in the fridge to chill, and then add the rest of the ingredients right before you’re ready to serve.
+This rotini pasta salad is best served chilled, but if you don’t have time to let the salad chill before serving, you can make the pasta ahead of time, put it in the fridge to chill, and then add the rest of the ingredients right before you’re ready to eat.

 The pasta salad makes amazing leftovers!
 I love to eat it for lunch the next day after the flavors have had a chance to develop overnight in the fridge.